DieG02/reminder-ai-bot/README.md

-# 🧠 reminder-ai-bot [Persi]
+# 🚀 reminder-ai-bot

-A smart Telegram bot that helps you **schedule reminders in natural language** and delivers them directly via Telegram messages.
+A smart AI Telegram bot that helps you **schedule reminders in natural language** and delivers them directly via Telegram messages.
 Just talk to it like you would to a human — the bot takes care of understanding and scheduling it for you.
 No complex commands needed.

 ---